NoahBeto/mobile-bat-counter/README.md

 --camera-source bottom_camera
 ```

-The node automatically resolves the camera stream through the Sage/Waggle camera interface.
+The plugin automatically resolves the camera stream through the Sage/Waggle camera interface.

-This is the intended mode for long-term field deployments and nightly bat monitoring.
+This is the recommended configuration for autonomous field deployments where the edge node continuously monitors bat activity.

 ## 2. RTSP Camera

-Network thermal cameras can be accessed through an RTSP stream.
+Thermal cameras that provide an RTSP stream can be used directly.

 Example: